slagle/tripleo-image-elements/elements/use-ephemeral/README.md

-Provides tools to aid in relocating state to /mnt/state
+Provides tools to aid in relocating state to the directory set by the
+$STATEFUL_PATH environment variable. $STATEFUL_PATH is defined by the stateful-path element and defaults to /mnt/state.

-In a cloud instance /mnt/state is on the cloud ephemeral device when one exists, or the root when one doesn't.
+In a cloud instance $STATEFUL_PATH is on the cloud ephemeral device when one exists, or the root when one doesn't.

-The pattern for having state on /mnt/state is:
+The pattern for having state on $STATEFUL_PATH is:

 - The service/daemon can make its own state files on startup (as /mnt is always empty on first-boot).